A-Breeze/deploying-machine-learning-models/README.md

 <p align="right"><a href="#top">Back to top</a></p>

 ## Tasks: Research notebooks
-Notebooks that were originally used to analyse the data and build the model, i.e. the *research environment*.
+Notebooks and scripts that were originally used to analyse the data and build the model, and also to investigate productionisation options, i.e. the *research environment*.
 Since then, the main code has been converted to the model packages (see below), so these are no longer part of the (automated) modelling pipeline.
 They are kept in the repo as an example of how the inspiration would be kept close to the deployment code (i.e. a *mono-repo*).

 The notebook for research of the `neural_network_model` was run in a Kaggle kernel *not* within Binder.
 The Kaggle kernel (that is kept in sync *manually* with the copy of the notebook in this repo) is here: <https://www.kaggle.com/btw78jt/deploy-ml-course-cnn>.